RELDEC: Reinforcement Learning-Based Decoding of Moderate Length LDPC Codes: Learning the Scheduling Policy Using RELDEC

 \section{Learning the Scheduling Policy Using RELDEC}

-The proposed RELDEC scheme consists of a BP decoding algorithm in which the environment is given by the Tanner graph of the LDPC code, and the optimized sequence of actions, \emph{i.e.}, the scheduling of individual clusters, is obtained using Q-learning.
+The proposed RELDEC scheme consists of a BP decoding algorithm in which the environment is given by the Tanner graph of the LDPC code. {Our objective is to learn an optimized sequence of actions, \emph{i.e.}, the scheduling of individual sets $\mathcal{C}_1,\ldots,\mathcal{C}_{\ceil{m/z}}$ of CNs with the set of CNs $\mathcal{C}_i=\{c_{i,1},\ldots,c_{i,z}\}$ of cardinality $z=|\mathcal{C}_i|$}.
+Herein, $c_{i,j}\in [[m]]$, the index of the $j$-th CN in the $i$-th set, is called a \emph{cluster} in the remainder of the paper.
+By $\mathcal{N}(\mathcal{C}_i)$ we refer to all the VNs connected to the $i$-th cluster.
 A single cluster scheduling step is carried out by sending messages from all CNs of a cluster to their neighboring VNs, and subsequently sending messages from these VNs to their CN neighbors.
 That is, a selected cluster executes one iteration of localized flooding in each decoding instant.
 Every cluster is scheduled exactly once within a single decoder iteration.
 Sequential cluster scheduling is carried out until a stopping condition is reached, or an iteration threshold is exceeded.
-The learning-based decoder relies on a cluster scheduling policy based on a learned action-value function.
+The learning-based decoder relies on a cluster scheduling policy based on a learned action value function.

-The RELDEC learning framework for sequential decoding is shown in Fig. \ref{fig:RL}.
-The idea is that scheduling a cluster, represented by the blue squares (CNs), updates the state of the environment, namely the hard-decisioned beliefs associated to the blue VNs connected to the cluster.
+{The MDP related to the RELDEC learning framework for sequential decoding is shown in Fig. \ref{fig:RL}}.
+The idea is that scheduling a cluster, represented by the blue CNs, updates the state of the environment.
 In return, the agent receives a reward which is commensurate with the proportion of correct hard decisions.
+Here, the state is determined by the union of two quantities: the set of check-node indices belonging to a cluster and a binary vector given by the hard-decisioned beliefs of the VNs associated with the cluster.